Pay just $7.50 for postage

 After allowing the dough to rest, roll the pastry out onto a surface dusted well with gfJules™ All Purpose Gluten-Free Flour.
 Pat the dough out into a flatter disc and lightly dust with more flour.
 Begin rolling in one direction gently, then in another, until the pastry is uniform and approximately 1/8 inch thick.

 Using a butter knife or pastry wheel, cut long strips of dough, approximately 1 – 1 ½ inches wide.
 Butter each strip as you would butter toast, using less or more than 4 tablespoons, as needed.
-Spread pumpkin pie mixture across the full length of each strip, evenly covering all the strips of dough.
+Spread sugar mixture across the full length of each strip, evenly covering all the strips of dough.